The purpose of this blog is to explain the differences between a Man Flow Yoga workout and a traditional yoga session.

 Mobility Work / Active Mobility Training

 For example, standing finger to big toe pose is a posture that helps to build balance and increase passive range of motion in the hamstrings.
 Building on top of this, if you do this WITHOUT holding on to your big toe, you are now working on hamstring flexibility AND active hip flexion, helping to increase the mobility of your hip flexors.
-This is much more challenging, and translates into better muscle awareness.
+This is much more challenging and translates into better muscle awareness.
 Standing finger to big toe pose is a great start, but adding the leg extended WITHOUT the finger to big toe adds a missing strength element.
 KinStretch has also gotten popular in the past few years, and is an excellent discipline for increasing active mobility.
 For this reason, Man Flow Yoga has a strength-focused element in their workouts that relies on heavy incorporation of active mobility training.

-Most Man Flow Yoga reinforce proper breathing throughout the workout, but don’t specifically have a breathing section at the beginning.
+Most Man Flow Yoga reinforces proper breathing throughout the workout, but don’t specifically have a breathing section at the beginning.
 This is mainly because we want to get straight to the full-body warm-up, and not “waste” too much time on breathing – you’ve got stuff to do, we can’t spend 15 minutes on breathing in every workout!

 Self-Myofascial Release Tools